Anskiy/techlimiter/README.md

 Usage:

-Windows users can just run the .exe file.
-Mac and Linux users should run techlimiter.py in the sourcefiles folder.
-Running it with Python 3 is recommended.
+Windows users can just run the .exe.
+Mac and Linux users should use Python 3 to run techlimiter.py in the sourcefiles folder.